 Some famous doctor advice

-Since Dr. Spock, Dr. Seuss and Dr. Pepper, we’ve all been told we should brush our teeth twice a day and floss once a day.
+Since Dr. Spock, Dr. Seuss, and Dr. Pepper, we’ve all been told we should brush our teeth twice a day and floss once a day.
 The tooth fairy got a bad rap too as a child, as the tooth fairy left the teeth only after the tooth fairy had been paid.
-And maybe it’s just a cavity so the doctor advice you to cleaning treatment or you can also remove those teeth if it creates a problem.
+And maybe it’s just a cavity so the doctor advises you to clean treatment or you can also remove those teeth if it creates a problem.

 Conclusion ( Tooth Broke in Half Black Inside )